RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Notes-for-compiling-on-Windows.md

 Yes, getting frustrated. :wink:

 Ironically, I'm not the only one.
-StackExchange shows another user hitting exactly the same problem... with *our project*. :frowning:
+StackExchange shows another person hitting exactly the same problem... with *our project*. :frowning:

 &nbsp; &nbsp; https://stackoverflow.com/questions/36117817/qt-cannot-open-file-sqlite3-lib/36786563